-The public have certain legal rights which allow them to inspect Harlow Council’s accounts.
-When the council has finalised the accounts for the previous financial year, usually towards the end of June, we advertise that they are available for electors to look at.
-This advertisement, the notice of public rights, is placed on this website and in the local press.
-The notice gives details of a period of 20 working days during which you may look at the accounts and supporting documentation.
-You can download the draft statement of accounts or ask us for a copy.
+When the Council has finished preparing the draft accounts for the previous financial year, usually towards the end of June, we advertise that they are available for electors to look at.
+This advertisement is placed on this website immediately prior to the inspection period.
+The notice gives details of a period of 30 working-days during which you may exercise your statutory right to inspect the accounts.
+You can download the draft statement of accounts or ask us for a paper copy (a reasonable fee applies).
 You can also obtain copies of any relevant documents, although there may be a copying charge.
+The NAO guide explains limitations to what you may inspect or copy.
 If you are entitled to vote in local elections for members of Harlow Council you can also:

-- ask the external auditor questions about the accounts for the year that they are auditing.
-However, the auditor does not have to answer questions about anything that is not relevant to the accounts.
-The notice of public rights will explain how you can do this.
+- Ask the External Auditor questions about the accounts for the year that they are auditing; however, the Auditor does not have to answer questions about anything that is not relevant to the accounts.
+The NAO guide explains how you can do this.

-Further information: If you need more detail you should refer to the Audit Commission's publication Councils' accounts: your rights.
-As well as describing your rights in relation to the statement of accounts it also explains the rights you have at other times to give the auditor information.
+Further information: If you need more detail you should refer to the NAO guide.
+As well as describing your rights in relation to the statement of accounts it also explains actions you may take if you have concerns about something other than the accounts.